qrvey/partner-portal/v2-website/versioned_docs/version-7.7/get-started/deploying-aws/initial-installation.md

     <li>This will take you to CloudFormation's quick create page.
 Enter values for the following parameters and click on <strong>Create Stack</strong>.</li>
     <ul style={{listStyle: 'lower-roman'}}>
     <li>Stack name - name this CloudFormation stack. </li>
     <li>SubnetID - pick subnets in your VPC.
 We recommend using at least 2 public subnets in different AZs for load balancing.
-All Subnets should belong to the same VPC.</li>
+All Subnets should belong to the same VPC.
+These subnets will be attached to a load balancer, so select <b>Public subnets only</b>.
+You may run into errors if you select any private subnets.</li>
     <li>VPC ID - pick the VpcID that matches the subnets. </li>
     <li>WebAppInboundIPrange - IP address that will be added to the security group used by the deployment app.
 To make it available from any browser, you can use “0.0.0.0/0” or you can insert an IP address or range.</li>
     </ul>